Swendude/JS-functions/index.md

 console.log(inTalk); // You'll get an ReferenceError
 ```

 Keep this in mind while working with functions!
-Altough you can access the global scope from within a function **it is good practice to avoid doing so, always prefer arguments when passing information to functions**.
+Although you can access the global scope from within a function **it is good practice to avoid doing so, always prefer arguments when passing information to functions**.

 That was most of the information you need to know about functions.
 The real way to learn is to start writing and using your own.